 For improving skin concerns such as breakouts, tea tree oil concentrations of 2.5% to 10% are recommended.
-However, the amount present in most skincare products is usually less than 1%, as higher amounts impart a strong scent many people find intolerable, not to mention increases tea tree oil’s potential to sensitize skin.
+However, the amount present in most skincare products is usually less than 1%, as higher amounts impart a strong scent many people find intolerable, not to mention these higher amounts increase tea tree oil’s potential to sensitize and redden skin.

-Tea tree oil is a fragrant oil whose volatile components of limonene and eucalyptol can cause sensitizing reactions.
 Careful use and storage of tea tree oil is advised; like all plant oils, it should be protected from routine exposure to light and air.
+Tea tree oil’s potential to sensitize skin increases when it is exposed to air because the oxidation makes the volatile components more potent.

 References for this information: